levydanqc/smartgarden/README.md

 > - cal:value -> send known TDS value of solution (@25°C)
 >   - _e.g._: cal:504
 > - exit -> save the calibration into the sensor and exit calibration mode

+_I could have used the GravityTDS Library to retrieve data from the sensor in the main code but I found myself having some trouble with that when used with the NodeMcu and a Multiplexer, I still don't know where the trouble came from.
+Anyway, I searched for the actual logic behind getting the TDS value from the analog sensor and used it._

+### Important

+To actually work on a NodeMcu, we have to change a value inside the GravityTDS library file so that we can calibrate the sensor.
+By opening the file: _GravityTDS.cpp_ and changes the value of line 39: `this->pin = A1;` to `this->pin = A0;` because of the one and only analog pin of the NodeMcu.
+This file is inside the folder GravityTDS.

 ## Soil Moisture Sensor